georger420/KoBarO-for-ATARI-XL-XE/README.md

 ## Description

-Following two pictures sey more, then long text:
+Following two pictures say more, then long text:

 The input is four color picture (Graphics 3, 5, 7 and 16):